crossplane/crossplane/docs/workloads/aws/wordpress-aws.md

 ## Application Developer Tasks

-This section covers the tasks performed by the application developer, which includes:
+This section covers tasks performed by an application developer.
+These include:

-- Define Workload in terms of Resources and Payload (Deployment/Service) which will be deployed into the target Kubernetes Cluster
+- Defining a Workload in terms of Resources and Payload (Deployment/Service) which will be deployed into the target Kubernetes Cluster
-- Define the dependency resource requirements, in this case a `MySQL` database
+- Defining the resource's dependency requirements, in this case a `MySQL` database

 Now that the EKS cluster is ready, let's begin deploying the workload as the application developer: